 - Tend to be noisy when dogs walk across them

 - May trap stains and odors, especially if an accident is not detected immediately

-If you’ve got your heart set on hardwoods, then it’s important to protect your investment by purchasing one of the “harder” hardwoods.
+If you’ve got your heart set on hardwood or engineered hardwood, then it’s important to protect your investment by purchasing one of the “harder” hardwoods.
 Bamboo flooring is considered to be one of the best choices for pet owners because it has a reputation for being especially resistant to scratches and stains.
-Oak, mahogany, cherry, maple, hickory or sycamore are also good options.
-Woods that tend to be softer, including pine, hemlock, larch and fir, are ones you’ll want to stay away from to avoid unnecessary damage from your pet.
+Oak, mahogany, cherry, maple, hickory, or sycamore are also good options.
+Woods that tend to be softer, including pine, hemlock, larch, and fir, are ones you’ll want to stay away from to avoid unnecessary damage from your pet.